 5 May: World Hand Hygiene Day

 This is the World Health Organization's annual call to action to health workers about the importance of hand hygiene for infection control.
-Medical microbiologists play a vital role in infection control in hospitals; read about their work in our careers section and watch our interview with medical microbiologist, Dr Shanika Crusz.
+Medical microbiologists play a vital role in infection control in hospitals; watch our interview with medical microbiologist, Dr Shanika Crusz.
+If you’re interested in a career in medical microbiology, you can watch our careers webinar on this specialty and read about becoming a microbiologist in our careers section.

-The Mental Health Foundation coordinates this annual awareness week, which this year focuses on community.
+The Mental Health Foundation coordinates this annual awareness week, which this year focuses on taking action.
 The College commissions blogs on a number of themes related to the mental health of its members and has published its position on the challenges facing the pathology workforce.
+In late 2025 the College held a series of 4 webinars about the key causes of burnout, The hidden hazard: Recognising and preventing burnout.

 June

 Volunteers' Week is coordinated by the NCVO to say thank you for the enormous contribution volunteers make.
-Hundreds of volunteers are involved in the work of the College including our Committees, our Regional Councils, and our public engagement volunteers.
+Hundreds of volunteers are involved in the work of the College including our Committees, our Regional Councils, and our Pathology Ambassadors.
+You can find out about current volunteering opportunities at the College here.

 5 June: World Environment Day

 Run by the UN World Environment Programme, World Environment Day aims to encourage action to protect our environment.
-This year it is hosted by the Republic of Korea and the focus is on ending plastic pollution.
+This year it is hosted by the Republic of Azerbaijan and the focus is on the urgency of climate action.
 The College aspires to reduce and minimise the environmental impact of its activities and to advocate for the health of our planet, by collating and disseminating examples of good practice in pathology, and educating and inspiring members to adopt these practices.
 Find out more by reading our Net Zero mission statement.

 Coordinated by Diabetes UK, Diabetes Week aims to increase public understanding of diabetes and to support research on this condition, which affects 1 in 15 of us in the UK.
 Watch our video about the work of a Consultant Clinical Scientist, Joanne Morris, whose work helps people with diabetes monitor and manage their condition.